ooade/next-react-toolbox/README.md

   generateScopedName: '[local]__[hash:base64:3]'
 });
 ```
-And wherever you have the SSR logic, include the attachStyle library. <br/>
+And wherever you have the SSR logic, include the `StyleSheet` library. <br/>
-P.S: You will have to strip off the ".next" paths and also replace `bundles/pages${path}.js.css` to wherever the stylesheets are being generated to.
+P.S: You will have to strip off the ".next" paths and also replace `bundles/pages${path}.js.css` to wherever the stylesheet(s) are being generated to.

 ### Deployment
 ```